amperity/amperity-docs/amperity_reference/source/data_tables.rst

 .. data-tables-data-model-tables-start

 The following diagram shows the data model for core tables in Amperity.
-Color coded sections identify which groups of tables are associated with customer profiles, interactions records, Stitch QA, and AmpIQ.
+Color coded sections identify which groups of tables are associated with customer profiles, interactions records, Stitch QA, and predictive modeling.

 .. data-tables-data-model-tables-end